 We were rewarded with our early arrival as the Lemurs were mostly all cuddled up right next to the door in front of us.
 It was lovely to watch.

 Jamie spent nearly all the time crouched staring at them, too cute.
 When we went in one of the Lemurs seemed to follow Jamie wherever he went.

-My favourite breed are the Red ruffed Lemurs.
-They were very shy and clearly didn’t get on with the ring tailed ones at all.
-It’s funny because you often see them in zoos together but in the wild they would never mix.
+My favourite breed is the Red-ruffed Lemurs.
+They were very shy and clearly didn’t get on with the ring-tailed ones at all.
+It’s funny because you often see them in zoos together but in the wild, they would never mix.

 #4 Walk through the Wilderness

-This is an enclosure with a few roaming animals.
+This is an enclosure at the Tropical Butterfly house with a few roaming animals.
 We managed to spot a couple of them but it was hard to see with all the beautiful flowers in there.
 It was a lovely space though with a couple of nice shady areas to sit.

 #5 Go on a hunt for some dinosaurs

 Hidden around the park are various large dinosaurs to find.
 Each one has a button to press.
 Jamie took great delight in pressing them all and hearing all the different roars.

 Dotted all around the park you will also find lots of informative signs about the animals and wildlife in the park.

 #6 Watch a bird display